schultyy/better-readme/README.md

 `iwr https://deno.land/x/install/install.ps1 -useb | iex`

+Optional: Include instructions how users can compile a version from source.

 ### Getting Started

-How can I use the project with the *least* number of steps possible?
-Here is space for your "Hello World" equalivant:
+How can users get started with the *least* number of steps possible?
+This is your opportunity to shine with your "Hello World" equalivant (Deno's example):

 `$ deno run https://deno.land/std/examples/welcome.ts`

 ### Contributing

-If I'd like to contribute, what steps do I have to follow to submit any changes?
+Do you allow and accept outside contributions?
+What's the process to submit changes?
 Explain, how users should use GitHub Issues for this project.

-Also, explain how they can submit code changes to your project.
+Explain how they can submit code changes to your project.
 For instance:

 1. Fork this project.
 2. Check out a new branch: `git checkout -b feature-branch`.